Intraspectral

-Background
+Background and theme

-Following a brief hiatus after her previous work, Attune, Lenka collaborated with producer Dave Jenkins Jr to create her sixth studio album Intraspectral, an indie-pop project that combines energetic, genre-blending sounds with introspective themes.
+Following a brief hiatus after her previous work, Attune (2017), Lenka collaborated with producer Dave Jenkins Jr to create her sixth studio album Intraspectral.
 She coined the title from "intra" (within) and "spectral" (spectrum), describing it as "the rainbow within" to reflect the emotional diversity within oneself.
 Drawing from her acting background, Lenka embraced varied musical styles and character-driven performances.
 Balancing upbeat tracks like "Champion" with darker moments, the album aims to bring comfort and positivity while acknowledging life's challenges.
 Intraspectral was released on 17 November 2023, supported by a three-city tour in Australia.

-Intraspectral is a collaborative project between Lenka and producer Dave Jenkins Jr, recorded in Eora/Sydney throughout 2022 and 2023.
+Intraspectral is a collaborative project between Lenka and producer Dave Jenkins Jr, recorded in Eora and Sydney throughout 2022 and 2023.
 The album explores a wide range of upbeat, genre-blending styles, drawing influence from 1980s, late 1990s, and early 2000s indie pop.
-Described by Lenka as an “emergence album,” it reflects themes of stepping back into the world with renewed joy and introspection.
+Described by Lenka as an "emergence album", it reflects themes of stepping back into the world with renewed joy and introspection.
 She expressed pride in the album's diverse, vintage-inspired sound, calling it a deeply personal and creatively fulfilling work.

 Singles

 Lenka released the pre-release single "One Moment" on 15 April 2023, accompanied by a behind-the-scenes video.
-This was followed by the album's lead single "Silhouette", released on 25 August 2023 along with its official music video.
-Over a month later, she released the second and final single from the album, "Champion", featuring Josh Pyke.
+It was followed by the album's lead single, "Silhouette", released on 25 August 2023 along with its music video.
+A month later, she released the second and final single from the album, "Champion", featuring Josh Pyke.